omdl/omdl.github.com/docs/introduction.md

 # Introduction #

-OMDL uses XML documents to represent mashups, including the workspace, layouts, and included widgets, at different stages of the design process.
+OMDL uses XML documents to represent mashups, including the workspace, layouts, and included apps, at different stages of the design process.

 At the _conceptual_ level, OMDL can be used to describe the overall purpose of a mashup, for example as a set of user requirements.

-At the _logical_ level, OMDL can be used to describe a general mashup structure, including the type of widgets to be used.
+At the _logical_ level, OMDL can be used to describe a general mashup structure, including the type of apps to be used.

-At the _physical_ level, OMDL is used to exchange the implementation of a mashup, including specific widgets, layouts and theming.
+At the _physical_ level, OMDL is used to exchange the implementation of a mashup, including specific apps, layouts and theming.

 ## Namespace